-Head of Division, Eurasia, Global Relations Secretariat, OECD
+Head of the Eurasia Division of the Global Relations Secretariat, OECD

 William Tompson is Head of the Eurasia Division in the OECD Global Relations Secretariat, having previously spent seven years as a Senior Economist in the Organisation’s Economics Department and six years in its Public Governance and Territorial Development Directorates.